-You can select the width resolution supported by the camera among Auto, 720, 960, HD and Full HD by highlighting the box under the Mode heading and pressing the Jule button.
-Selecting Auto allows the DVR to automatically detect the width resolution supported by the camera.
+You can select the width resolution supported by the camera between Auto, 720, 960, HD and Full HD by highlighting the box under the Mode heading and pressing the 🖃 button.
+The input resolution is applied without rebooting the system.
+Selecting Selecting Auto allows the DVR to automatically detect the width resolution supported by the camera.

-NOTE: When selecting Auto, 720, HD and Full HD mode are supported, the input resolution is applied without rebooting the system.
-If the camera's width resolution is 960 and mode is set to Auto, the mode will be set to 720.
+NOTE: The system restarts automatically after changing the resolution settings.

+If the camera's width resolution is 960 and Mode is set to Auto, 720 mode will be applied.